UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 OVERVIEW OF FELLOWSHIP

-The University of Miami/Jackson Memorial Medical Center Rhinology and Endoscopic Skull Base Surgery Fellowship is a 12 month training program.
-It is designed for otolaryngologists that have completed their residency and desire to advance their fund of knowledge and surgical skills in the otolaryngology subspecialty area of rhinology and endoscopic skull base surgery.
+The University of Miami/Jackson Health System Rhinology and Endoscopic Skull Base Surgery Fellowship is a 12 month training program.
+It is designed for otololaryngologists that have completed their ACGME accredited residency and desire to advance their fund of knowledge and surgical skills in the otolaryngology subspecialty area of advanced rhinology as well as endoscopic skull base surgery.

 FELLOWSHIP DESCRIPTION